-Looking for a new job can be a rewarding experience, particularly if you are successful early on in your search; however for many job seekers, it can also be a long, frustrating process with a seemingly endless supply of ‘thanks, but no thanks’ responses to applications.
+Looking for a new job can be a rewarding experience, mainly if you are successful early in your search.
+However, it can also be a long, frustrating process for many job seekers with a seemingly endless supply of ‘thanks, but no thanks’ responses to applications.

-For a hiring manager, the first impression they have of you as a potential employee is when reading your resume, so it’s important to ensure that your CV is an accurate representation of your ability and skillset.
+For a hiring manager, the first impression they have of you as a potential employee is when reading your resume, so it’s crucial to ensure that your CV accurately represents your ability and skillset.

 Here are the top 3 mistakes job seekers make on their resumes: